 UnitedHealthcare partnership

-Late last year BHCG and UnitedHealthcare extended their three-year partnership through 2021.
-The value proposition of the partnership remains the same with benefits such as preferred pricing, administrative oversight, exclusive access to programs and a 20-member, BHCG-dedicated customer service unit.
+BHCG and UnitedHealthcare recently extended their three-year partnership through 2021.
+The value proposition of the partnership remains the same with benefits such as preferred pricing, administrative oversight, exclusive access to programs and a BHCG-dedicated customer service team.

 UHC reports BHCG has the highest number of employers in the nation utilizing the Tier 1 premium provider program.
 Analysis shows tiering will drive higher utilization of high value providers that translates into savings.
-Every one percent increase in Premium provider utilization has been shown to be worth $610,059 in reduced costs for BHCG employers, in aggregate.
-UHC sees BHCG as the leading voice of its users of the program and is committed to continuous program improvements and developing additional resources.
+Every one percent increase in Premium provider utilization has been shown to be worth $610,000 in reduced costs for BHCG employers, in aggregate.
+Chris Brown, Vice President, Network Analytics of UHC sees BHCG as the leading voice of its users of the program and is committed to continuous program improvements and developing additional resources.

 Historical results